dddrrreee/cs140e-22win/labs/3-bootloader/PRELAB.md

      let us know!

      You should give an error if there zero or more than one matching tty-serial devices.
-There is a `strcatf` helper function that makes it easier to create a malloced name.
+There is a `strdupf` helper function that makes it easier to create a malloced name.

   3. `find_tty_last`: does the same and finds the most recent TTY-USB.